-Without a doubt one of the subjects that is the most mysterious to people is the credit report.
-People have all sorts of misconceptions about the credit report, what it is for and how it is used.
-So let’s see if I can help breakdown some of these myths.
+Without a doubt, one of the subjects that is the most mysterious to people is the credit report.
+As a result, people have all sorts of misconceptions about the credit report, what it is for, and how it is used.
+So let’s see if I can help break down some of these myths.

 The reporting of items on your credit report is not mandatory by your creditors.
-They will voluntarily report your account performance.
-Vendors or contractors of credit bureaus will gather public record information from courthouses regarding liens and lawsuits.
-So by its very nature the credit report can’t make any determination about how well you manage your money.
+Instead, they will voluntarily report your account performance.
+In addition, credit bureaus vendors or contractors will gather public record information from courthouses regarding liens and lawsuits.
+So by its very nature, the credit report can’t determine how well you manage your money.

 What the credit report does do is to create a risk number, your credit score, based on the information reported.
 That credit score is then used by current and future lenders to determine the potential for profitability and risk if they have a relationship with you.

 A lower credit score may make you the subject of marketing efforts to sell you an expensive subprime credit card.
-A high credit score can give you access to more credit and less expensive borrowing.
+Conversely, a high credit score can give you access to more credit and less expensive borrowing.

 Each credit report may contain similar but slightly different accounts and information.
 It really depends on what was reported to each of the credit bureaus.

 If you want to pay someone to look over your credit reports and try to fix incorrect information, you certainly can.
-However, by looking over each of your credit reports and following the dispute procedures the credit bureaus give you to correct false information you can easily take care of your credit repair yourself.
-For many people their efforts will tackle the incorrect information and it will be removed.
-DIY credit repair for most is enough.
+However, by looking over each of your credit reports and following the dispute procedures the credit bureaus give you to correct false information, you can easily take care of your credit repair yourself.
+For many people, their efforts will tackle the incorrect information, and it will be removed.
+Therefore, DIY credit repair for most is enough.

 After that, if you want to hire someone to do the grunt work to get incorrect information fixed, that’s your choice.
-But really incorrect information may be indications of bigger issues that require more complex assistance like a lawyer or the police.
+But really incorrect information may indicate bigger issues that require more complex assistance like a lawyer or the police.

-One trick some credit repair outfits will use is to bombard the credit bureaus with bogus incorrect information requests.
-These disputes may overwhelm the credit bureaus and while you might have a negative item removed because of that, but the next time the creditor dumps their account performance data it can come right back.
+Some credit repair outfits will use one trick to bombard the credit bureaus with bogus incorrect information requests.
+These disputes may overwhelm the credit bureaus, and while you might have a negative item removed because of that, but the next time the creditor dumps their account performance data, it can come right back.

-And don’t forget, if you’ve have true but negative information removed from your credit report and then use that “repaired” credit report to apply for new credit, you could be committing credit fraud.
+And don’t forget, if you have true but negative information removed from your credit report and then use that “repaired” credit report to apply for new credit, you could be committing credit fraud.